 Of the two groups (the extreme right wing advocates and the “I stump for Trump” Narcopaths), both present a credible threat of harm to minority groups, people who do not agree with their political or social agendas, liberals (ranging from mild to wild), and any person who is either LGBT or has three strand (rather than two strand DNA) genetics.

-But whether or not the harm Cluster B people supporting either group do will be legally addressed by the Supreme Court in the coming years remains to be seen.
+But whether or not the harm Cluster B people supporting either group does will be legally addressed by the Supreme Court in the coming years remains to be seen.
 Right now, hate speech definitions allow many people making menacing or threatening comments intended to frighten and harm or bully other people are being protected in great part by people who take freedom of speech to the letter — rather than spirit — of the law.